 Another thing you could struggle with when you’ve moved to Universal Credit is if you receive Housing Benefit.
 This can be paid directly to your landlord but under Universal Credit, you’ll have to manage your rent payments yourself.

 Getting this money paid straight to you can be a challenge to manage and you might struggle with paying your rent bill on time.
 You might also feel tempted to spend the money while you’ve got it if any unexpected bills come through or to put towards any debt repayments.
 However, this could leave you short for your rent payments so it’s important that you make sure you leave enough aside.
 If you don’t, you could end up in difficulties when your rent is due, especially if you have to go into your overdraft to afford the rent.

 Managing your money

-The thinkmoney Personal Account has a monthly management fee of £17.50 – find out more about how it could help with your Universal Credit benefits here.
+The thinkmoney Managed Current Account has a monthly management fee of £17.50 – find out more about how it could help with your Universal Credit benefits here.